bharatpatel7/justPrediction/README.md

 ## Usage
 1. **Run the Script**:
+   - Each race will have its own script (e.g., `MiamiPrediction2025.py` for the Miami GP).
-   - The script will fetch historical data, train the models, and output the predictions for the 2025 Miami GP.
+   - The script will fetch historical data, train the models, and output the predictions for the selected race.

 2. **Output**:
    - Predicted qualifying times for each driver.